GabeScott/standard-works-vault/General Conference/1986 October - Presidents of the Church.md

 It was also my privilege to have in my custody the records of the General Authority council meetings held in the temple, which later council meetings I recorded during my many years as secretary.
 Yes, I have known all these Brethren in a very real sense.

-The Savior, in praying to our Heavenly Father just before his crucifixion, said, “This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (John 17:3).
+The Savior, in praying to our Heavenly Father just before his crucifixion, said, “This is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent” ([[John 17.3|John 17:3]]).

 These Brethren to whom I have referred know God and Jesus Christ, whom He has sent.

 I know that God lives, that Jesus is the Christ, that these Brethren whom I have mentioned were and are true prophets of the living God and have served and do serve under the direction of the Lord, who is the true head of the Church.
 I say this in the name of our Lord, Jesus Christ, amen.